rizitis/sexyslack/README.md

 Second: I hope some young people new to Linux, whose like Gnome but get bored with their windows-like distros to found an opportunity to install Slackware and Gnome.
 Thats the first step in their linux life to start learning linux... else just clicks on windows and auto-updates...
 But linux.

+And last, but most important, when you have a potato pc you cant build the universe... but you can install it.